TITLE:

 Part 1:

-Gregory Bateson, a biological anthropologist, was long interested in how the mind constructs reality or how individual people's psychological make-up reconstruct events.
-We do this as a normal function in our quest to rationally survive.
+Gregory Bateson, was a biological anthropologist, who had been long interested in how the human mind reconstructs reality from the sensory perceptions of the world we inhabit.
+He wanted to describe carefully how each person's individual psychological make-up reconstructs events from our biological construction of the surrounding world.
+We use our sensory perception to do this as a normal function in our quest to survive

-Rational here means to make sense of something, as opposed to a strict meaning of an orderly, analytically systematic and deliberate method for approaching how one experience or thing relates to another different episode, thing or event.
+Rational means to make sense of something.
+As opposed to a strict meaning of rational which means an orderly, analytically systematic, and deliberate method for understanding the world, we are interested in approaching how one experiences actual events.
+Bateson particularly wanted to know how precisely people determine the manner in which one thing relates to another thing – especially

-We all must fit events, people, places and things into a context for these things to become meaningful.
-The world remains a disordered, frightening and threatening place unless we impose some rationality on the events we are involved in.
 When we become aware of a pattern of events, according to psychologist, Jean Piaget, we fabricate a schematic or schema.
-Schema's embed new experiences into a context that has meaning to us and those we seek to relate with.
+Schema's embed new experiences into a context that has meaning to us and those with whom we seek to relate, bond, or form long-term relationships.

 German Gestalt Psychology